High-field Overhauser DNP in silicon below the metal-insulator transition: Results and Discussion

-Here we want to describe a simple model to explain the Overhauser enhancement of the silicon nuclei in an exchange-coupled donor cluster (Figure~\ref{fig:donors}).
-The goal of the model is to explain the intial growth and the frequency dependence of the DNP signal.
+Here we describe a simple model to explain the frequency dependence of the Overhauser enhancement of the silicon nuclei in an exchange-coupled donor cluster (Figure~\ref{fig:donors}).
+This also describes the frequencies of the ESR line.
 For simplicity we consider a cluster of phosphorus donors, since the nuclear spins have $I=1/2$.
 The simplest model required would seem to be a 5 spin model --- containing two $^{31}$P donor nuclei, two electrons and a single $^{29}$Si nucleus that is located within the Bohr radius of one of the electrons.
-Since the Bohr radius of the electron in P-doped silicon is almost 2 nm, there are about 1700 silicon nuclei within this region.
-For natural abundance silicon this corresponds to about 80--100 $^{29}$Si nuclei in hyperfine contact with the electron.
 We additionally assume that both the donor and the $^{29}$Si hyperfine interaction can be approximated by an isotropic Fermi-Segre contact interaction.
+Since we only observe an Overhauser enhancement, we have also assumed that anisotropic hypefine interactions are negligible.
 The Hamiltonian of the 5 spin system is